Entanglement swapping in high dimensions with only linear optics: Conclusion

 \section{Conclusion}

-In this work, we have presented a scheme for implementing HD entanglement swapping using only linear optical elements and ancillary photons.
-Previous work \cite{Bharos2025efficienthigh} proposed a related approach based on the QFT for HD Bell state analysis, tailored to time-bin encoding in even-dimensional systems.
-The presented scheme requires fewer beam splitter operations, which can be a decisive advantage when the HOM visibility is limited.
-Here, we considered only entanglement swapping of dimensions up to six, which must be experimentally feasible to realize.
-Nevertheless, an efficient optical design, combined with PNR detection, is essential for achieving both a high success probability and acceptable fidelity.
-Interestingly, the proposed scheme yields two-dimensional entanglement swapping for certain detection events and surpasses the conventional 50\% limit of setups based solely on passive, linear optical elements.
-Finally, we proposed a simple experimental approach for realizing four-dimensional hyper-entanglement swapping using time-bin and polarization DOFs.
+In this work, we presented a scheme for implementing HD entanglement swapping in odd and even dimensions using only linear optical elements and ancillary photons.
+The work \cite{Bharos2025efficienthigh} proposed a related approach based on the QFT for HD Bell state analysis, tailored to time-bin encoding in even-dimensional systems.
+The schemes presented here require fewer BS operations, which can be a decisive advantage when the HOM visibility is limited.
+A trade-off exists between maximizing the success probability of HD BSM and preserving the fidelity of the final state.
+Within the experimentally motivated detection model adopted in Section \ref{sec24} — heralding only on events in which all photons exit in distinct spatial modes — our scheme produces an additional set of two-dimensional swapped outputs, so that the total per-attempt rate of usable entangled outputs is higher than that of Ref. \cite{Bharos2025efficienthigh}.
+However, both schemes suffer from an exponential suppression with increasing $D$ under the distinct-spatial-output restriction.
+Finally, we proposed a feasible experimental setup for realizing four-dimensional hyper-entanglement swapping using time-bin and polarization DOFs.
+This setup addresses the primary limitation of approaches utilizing ancillary photons: the preparation of the ancilla state and the subsequent analysis of the swapped state.

-We acknowledge the support from Carl-Zeiss-Stiftung (CZS) via the CZS Center for Quantum Photonics QPhoton.